 If there is one thing that stands out about Colin Lacy, it is his passion for sports and broadcasting.
 For over a decade, Lacy has been apart of all facets of the sports broadcasting business from on-air play-by-play to creating billboards and sales.

-From 2013 until 2020, Lacy was a broadcaster & producer for the Georgia Southern Sports Network (a division of Learfield with Georgia Southern Sports Properties) handling all the day-to-day operations of the network and helping grow the network to the largest collegiate radio network in the Sun Belt Conference and the G5.
+From 2013 until 2022, Lacy was a broadcaster & producer for the Georgia Southern Sports Network (a division of Learfield with Georgia Southern Sports Properties) handling all the day-to-day operations of the network and helping grow the network to the largest collegiate radio network in the Sun Belt Conference and the Group of 5.
 Lacy served as the radio play-by-play voice for Georgia Southern Women's Basketball covering all home and away games for the Eagles.
 On air, he has hosted the pre-game, halftime and post-game coverage for Georgia Southern Football and Baseball since 2014.
-Beginning in 2019, Lacy began reporting from the dugout for the Georgia Southern Sports Network's radio coverage of Eagle Baseball and moved to the second play-by-play man in the both in 2021..
-In addition to the on-air work, he is also responsible for all the day-to-day operations of the Georgia Southern Sports Network including creating imaging for broadcasts, engineering and producing over 150 live events a year across the network.
+Beginning in 2019, Lacy began reporting from the dugout for the Georgia Southern Sports Network's radio coverage of Eagle Baseball and moved to the second play-by-play man in the booth beginning in 2021..
+In addition to the on-air work, he was also responsible for all the day-to-day operations of the Georgia Southern Sports Network including creating imaging for broadcasts, engineering and producing over 150 live events a year across the network.

 In addition to the radio responsibilities for Georgia Southern, Lacy also worked for Georgia Southern Sports Properties, a division of Learfield.
 Since Georgia Southern became a Nelligan Sports Marketing property (who would later be purchased by Learfield) in 2013, he assisted the sales team that took corporate partnership income from $500k to $1.6 million in just shy of two years.
 Lacy also held the position of executive producer/host for Blue White Weekly, the weekly television show showcasing Georgia Southern Athletics on Fox Sports Southeast/Bally Sports Southeast.